 Make new knowledge by placing previously unacquainted sources in conversation with each other.
-This strategy can take two different forms.
-Firstly, you can seek a new understanding of your subject by examining it through a theoretical lens (e.g. what Henri Bergson's theory of humor can show us about why a certain TikTok video is funny" is funny).
-Alternatively, you can bring ideas from one academic field to bear on another (e.g. what findings in psychology can show us about how individuals make economic choices).
+This strategy can take two different forms: 1. you can seek a new understanding of your subject by examining it through a theoretical lens (e.g. what Henri Bergson's theory of humor can show us about why Seinfeld is funny), or 2. you can bring ideas from one academic field to bear on another (e.g. what findings in psychology can show us about how individuals make economic choices).
 The author of this example turns to religious studies to shed new light on a literary text: